jgerace/jgerace.github.io/_pages/projects.md

 Too cheap to pay for Acrobat Reader?
 Too security-minded to upload your files to a random PDF merging webapp?
 Too lazy to download a full-featured PDF editor?
 Combine your PDF documents in a single terminal command!

-## Plotto

-Got the itch to write?
-Stumped for an idea?
-William Wallace Cook's got your back with his 1928 plot generation book, _Plotto; a new method of plot suggestion for writers of creative fiction._

-Now digital and interactive!
-TODO: LINK

 ## [SMSBackup](https://github.com/jgerace/SMSBackup)

 An Android app to back up text messages from my old Samsung Galaxy S7.